Jeff Modesitt

-Jeffrey A. Modesitt (January 1, 1964 – August 3, 1990) was an American football tight end who played for one season in the National Football League (NFL).
+Jeffrey A. Modesitt (January 1, 1964 – August 3, 1990) was an American professional football tight end who played for one season in the National Football League (NFL).
 After playing college football for the Delaware Fightin' Blue Hens, he was signed by the Tampa Bay Buccaneers as an undrafted free agent in 1987.
 He played in one game for the Buccaneers in 1987.

 College career

 Modesitt played college football for the University of Delaware Fightin' Blue Hens from 1984 to 1986.
 In 1985, he started six games and recorded 11 receptions for 128 yards and a touchdown.
 He started 12 games in 1986 and had 28 receptions for 456 yards and three touchdowns.
 In his senior year, he was named an Associated Press honorable mention All-America, second-team All-Eastern College Athletic Conference, and second-team All-Yankee Conference player.
 He also earned the Vincent "Winnie" Mayer Outstanding Senior End Award in 1986.